-- In a medium bowl, combine the flour, sugar, salt and baking powder.
+- In a medium bowl, combine 1 ½ cups flour, ¾ cup sugar, ½ teaspoon salt and 2 teaspoons baking powder.
 Set aside.

-- In a small bowl, combine the oil, egg and buttermilk.
+- In a small bowl, combine ⅓ cup oil, 1 egg and ⅓ cup buttermilk.
 Whisk to incorporate.

 - Stir liquid mixture into dry ingredients and stir just to combine.
 You will have a lot of flour that is still visible.
 This is okay.

-- Sprinkle 1 teaspoon flour over the blueberries and toss to coat.
+- Sprinkle 1 teaspoon flour over 6 ounces blueberries and toss to coat.
 Gently fold blueberries into batter.

 - Sprinkle desired amount of crumb topping over each muffin (less is more here).